cspence001/BraveFilterSearch/README.md

 - View your Active and Custom Filters.
 - Compare new filters and Add to custom filters in Brave.

 This application is built using Python and the Tkinter library for the graphical user interface.
-It leverages virtual environments to manage dependencies and ensure a consistent development setup.
+It leverages `pipenv` to manage dependencies.
+Built for Brave on macOS.

 ---